Bhanukamax/hash-node-backup/clhxnviv900000al7183t1itn.md

 ---
 title: "Building c or c++ projects is not that hard (with cmake)"
+seoTitle: "Building c or c++ projects is not that hard"
 datePublished: Sun May 21 2023 16:57:11 GMT+0000 (Coordinated Universal Time)
 cuid: clhxnviv900000al7183t1itn
 slug: building-c-or-c-projects-is-not-that-hard